dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker-Deployment.md

 ## Deploying Orleans solutions to Docker
 Deploying Orleans to Docker can be tricky given the way Docker orchestrators and clustering stacks was designed.
 The most complicated thing is to understand the concept of *Overlay Network* from Docker Swarm and Kubernets Networking model.

 Docker containers and networking model were designed to run mostly stateless and immutable containers.
-So, spin up a cluster running node.js or nginx applications, is pretty easy.
-However, if you try to use something more elaborated, like a real clustered or distributed application (like Orleans-based ones) you will eventually have troubles setting it up.
-It is possible, but not as simples as web-based applications.
+So, spinning up a cluster running node.js or nginx applications, is pretty easy.
+However, if you try to use something more elaborate, like a real clustered or distributed application (like Orleans-based ones) you will eventually have trouble setting it up.
+It is possible, but not as simple as web-based applications.

-Docker clustering consist of putting together multiple hosts to work as a single pool of resources managed using a *Container Orchestrator*. *Docker Inc.* provide **Swarm** as their option for Container Orchestration while *Google* has **Kubernetes** (aka **K8s**).
+Docker clustering consists of putting together multiple hosts to work as a single pool of resource,s managed using a *Container Orchestrator*. *Docker Inc.* provide **Swarm** as their option for Container Orchestration while *Google* has **Kubernetes** (aka **K8s**).
 There are other Orchestrators like **DC/OS**, **Mesos**, etc., but in this document we will talk about Swarm and K8s as they are more widely used.

 The same grain interfaces and implementation which run anywhere Orleans is already supported, will run on Docker containers as well, so no special considerations are needed in order to be able to run your application in Docker containers.